The Guiding Principles of Digital Business Observability - a Look Inside Eckerson’s 2023 Report

 Combining IT and business data with multimodal analytics unlocks powerful new use cases and massive value potential, enabling both business and IT users to leverage data in new ways to make smarter decisions and drive value.

-This white paper identifies five use cases for digital business observability where enterprises can combine IT and business data with multimodal analytics capabilities to drive cross-functional initiatives.
-These use cases include:
+There are five use cases where enterprises can combine IT and business data with multimodal analytics capabilities to drive cross-functional initiatives.
+These use cases for business observability include:

 - Marketing.
 Operational observability captures user behavior data via clickstream logs and website UX metrics, while analysts on the business side are databasing transaction records, survey results, and customer service tickets.

-- Assemble your team.
-Digital business observability programs are cross-functional in nature, requiring involvement from team members in multiple departments to succeed.
+- Assemble a cross-functional dream team.
+Digital business observability programs require involvement from colleagues in multiple departments to succeed.
 ITOps and CloudOps engineers, data analysts, data scientists, department leaders (e.g. from marketing, sales, customer service, product, finance, etc.), and an executive sponsor should all be included in the implementation team.

 Our platform brings IT and business data together, breaking down silos and delivering multimodal capabilities (search, query, and model) that unlock new cloud-native observability and security operations use cases, as well as deeper application insights.